 --snip--

-Madjid’s map shows per capita rates (rates per 100,000 people) rather than absolute rates (the rates without consideration for a state’s population).
-So, to recreate his maps, we need to obtain data on each state’s population.
-Madjid downloaded this data as a CSV:
+Madjid’s map shows per capita rates (the rates per 100,000 people) rather than absolute rates (the rates without consideration for a state’s population).
+So, to re-create his maps, you also need to obtain data on each state’s population.
+Download this data as a CSV as follows:

 usa_states <- read_csv("https://data.rwithoutstatistics.com/population-by-state.csv") %>%

 select(State, Pop)

-We import this data, keep the State and Pop (population) variables, and save it as an object called usa_states.
-Let’s see what usa_states looks like:
+This code imports the data, keeps the State and Pop (population) variables, and saves the data as an object called usa_states.
+Here’s what usa_states looks like:

 #> # A tibble: 52 × 2